 At home, store them in a cool dark place away from moisture and humid conditions where they keep fresh for several days.
 They can also keep well in the frige; however, you should use them immediately once you take them out from the fridge since they tend to spoil if kept at room temperature for some time.

 Trim either ends using a sharp knife.
 Then peel outer 2-3 layers of skin until you find fresh thick pinkish-white whorls.
 You can slice or cut them into fine cubes depending upon the recipe type.
 Top greens and flower heads are also edible.
 Spring onions or scallions favored in the fast-food preparations.

 Photo courtesy: Sharon

 They can be used either chopped or sliced, in almost every type of food, including fresh salads, or as a spicy garnish.

-In India and Pakistan, onions are one of the most sought-after ingredients in cooking where they used in curries, stir-fries, soups, stuffing, pastes, dips, sauces, etc., everyday.
+In India and Pakistan, onions are one of the most sought-after ingredients in cooking where they used in curries, stir-fries, soups, stuffing, paste, dips, sauces, etc., on a regular basis.

-Onions and shallots are some of common ingredients used extensively in pickling.
+Onions and shallots are some of the common ingredients used extensively in pickling.

-Raw onions can cause irritation to skin, mucus membranes and eyes.
-This is due to release of allyl sulphide gas while chopping or slicing them.
+Raw onions can cause irritation to skin, mucosa, and eyes.
+It is due to the release of allyl sulfide gas while chopping or slicing them.
 The gas when mixed with moisture (water), converts into sulfuric acid.
-Allyl sulphide is concentrated more at the ends, especially at its root end.
+Allyl sulfide is concentrated more at the ends, especially at its root end.
 Its effect can be minimized by immersing the trimmed bulb in cold water for a few minutes before you chop or slice it.
 (Disclaimer).

 <<-Back to Vegetables from Onion.
 Please visit here for an impressive list of vegetables with complete illustrations of their nutrition facts and health benefits.